-We have previously discussed the risk of fraud with the Governance and Audit Committee and have not been made aware of any incidents in the period other than those which are reported to Committee from the local counter fraud services.
+13346 Commentary Matters in relation to fraud We have previously discussed the risk of fraud with the Governance and Audit Committee and have not been made aware of any incidents in the period other than those which are reported to Committee from the local counter fraud services.
 No issues have been identified during the course of our audit procedures.
-We are not aware of any related parties or related party transactions which have not been disclosed.
+Matters in relation to related parties We are not aware of any related parties or related party transactions which have not been disclosed.
 However, in Appendix B, we have raised a recommendation that Register of interests should be complete and up to date for the financial statement preparation.
 Management should introduce their own completeness checks to ensure all appropriate bodies are considered for disclosure when preparing the accounts.
-You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations and we have not identified any incidences from our audit work.
-A letter of representation has been requested from the Council, which is presented alongside this report.
-We requested from management permission to send confirmation requests to organisation with which it banks, invests and borrows.
+Matters in relation to laws and regulations You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations and we have not identified any incidences from our audit work.
+Written representations A letter of representation has been requested from the Council, which is presented alongside this report.
+Confirmation requests from third parties We requested from management permission to send confirmation requests to organisation with which it banks, inve and borrows.
 This permission was granted, and the requests were sent.
 The requests were returned with positive confirmation.
-We have evaluated the appropriateness of the Council's accounting policies, accounting estimates and financial statement disclosures.
+Accounting practices We have evaluated the appropriateness of the Council's accounting policies, accounting estimates and financial statement disclosures.
 Our review found no material omissions in the financial statements in relation to accounting policies, but we identified some changes to disclosures which are set out in Appendix D. We have also reported recommendations in Appendix B with regards to accounting for accruals, and capital accounting entries.
-We continue to encounter challenges in obtaining robust evidence supporting the Council's valuations of its other land and buildings.
-We continue to recommend that the rationale behind judgements and assumptions applied is evidenced and documented as the valuations are produced.
+Audit evidence and explanations/ We continue to encounter challenges in obtaining robust evidence supporting the Council's valuations of its other land and buildings. significant difficulties We continue to recommend that the rationale behind judgements and assumptions applied is evidenced and documented as the valuations are produced.
 If this process had been in place in respect of the valuations for the year ended March 2024, it is likely that significant time and effort could have been saved on the part of the audit, finance and valuation teams.